 TeamCity is a powerful Continuous Integration/Continuous Deployment (CI/CD) server developed by JetBrains.
 It automates software build, test, deployment, and reporting processes.
-In this document, we will show you how to integrate AgileTest with CircleCI.
+In this document, we will show you how to integrate AgileTest with TeamCity.

 Make sure your account has permission to create TestCase and TestExecution issues; otherwise, the import will fail.

-Setup with TeamCity
+1. Setup your TeamCity project

-Unlike GitHub, GitLab, or Bitbucket, CircleCI is solely a CI/CD platform.
+Unlike GitHub, GitLab, or Bitbucket, TeamCity is solely a CI/CD platform.
 It doesn’t have source repositories or version control system.
 That’s why when using CI/CD platform, users need to connect it with other source repositories.

 To learn more about how to setup a project or a pipeline in TeamCity, please refer to this document: Getting Started with TeamCity.